BBC Television Shakespeare: Reception

 The production was generally acclaimed, although Nancy Banks-Smith, in The Guardian, felt that of the male performers only Frank Middlemass could match the women.
 Robert Last, in the Times, believed the production successfully found the texture of contemporary drama, "full of irony and black humour", but argued Colley was "strangely miscast" as the manipulative Duke.
 Virginia M. Carr saw in the Isabella/Angelo scenes, proof that "television may be the best vehicle available for Shakespeare's art" but did not believe that the street scenes and Lucio's comedy sequences achieved the same heights on camera.

 Cecil Smith called the production "dazzling" and singled out Nelligan for praise, as did Tom Shales in The Washington Post, who also praised Pearce as Mariana, as well as the director's "fluid touch".
 John J. O'Connor called this production "by far the most successful" of the first series, citing the cast as an ensemble and the "curiously modern themes" of the play.
-Such a sentiment was echoed by H.R.
-Coursen, in Literature/Film Quarterly, who felt that the script "seems almost to have been written for television".
-He cited Davis' camera direction, which balanced well with the actors to navigate the ambivalent themes of the play.
+Such a sentiment was echoed by H. R. Coursen, in Literature/Film Quarterly, who felt that the script "seems almost to have been written for television".
+He cited Davis's camera direction, which balanced well with the actors to navigate the ambivalent themes of the play.
 Maurice Charney, in Shakespeare Quarterly, said that this was "the only production of the series so far that one wants to compare to memorable performances in the theatre".

-Clive James, often dismissive of the first season, admired Davis' realistic use of crowds and planned camera perspectives.
+Clive James, often dismissive of the first season, admired Davis's realistic use of crowds and planned camera perspectives.
 James said this production had "the best costumes and décor of the Bardathon so far", that Nelligan strongly used her voice and innate intelligence to give a powerful performance, and that Tim Pigott-Smith spoke so well that "you felt a glittering career was assured".